deltachat-bot/bot-pages/index.md

 # Delta Chat bots

-Welcome! 🤖
+Welcome, human! 🤖

+These pages describe Delta Chat bots, shows real life examples and gives helpful information for developing your own ones.

 ## What is it?

-Delta Chat bots are bridges into the world.
-They connect Delta Chat with general computing capabilities, mediated through emails.
-Often they connect to other chat protocols, or send and receive data to and from the web, but really there is no limit other than what a computer can do.
+Bots are Delta Chat's bridges into the rest of the world.
+They extend Delta Chat with functionality by using Delta Chat messages as input for scripts, and allowing scripts to send chat messages back to Delta Chat.
+Typically they connect to other chat protocols, or fetch data from the web, but really there is no limit other than what a computer can do.

 A Delta Chat bot only needs a running computer and a network connection.
 That might be a server in a data center, your laptop, a raspberry pi at home, or even a mobile phone at the camping ground.
 It does not need a publicly reachable IP-address or port, NATs are not an issue.